ZhenyangLiu/ZhenyangLiu.github.io/_pages/about.md

 # 🔥 News
-- *2025.02*: &nbsp;🎉🎉 Our works on 3D visual grounding and Reasoning have been accepted by CVPR 2025.
+- *2025.02*: &nbsp;🎉🎉 Our works on 3D Visual Grounding and Reasoning have been accepted by CVPR 2025.
 Big thank you to my co-authors!

 # 📝 Publications